 First – Don’t Reuse Passwords

-One of the biggest security holes is reusing the passwords on multiple websites.
-If any website you use is hacked, hackers will try these usernames and passwords on other sites, so the little website that get’s hacked could open up your info on the big important site.
+One of the biggest security holes in password protection is reusing the same password on multiple websites.
+If any website you use is hacked, hackers will try these same passwords on other sites.
+Thus, resulting in a giant chain of all your website accounts potentially being hacked.